by Katarina Klaric, Principal, Stephens Lawyers & Consultants

 TGA issues infringement notices to Lorna Jane for breaches of the Therapeutic Goods Act and Advertising Code

-The Therapeutic Goods Administration (‘TGA’) issued Lorna Jane Pty Ltd, the manufacturer and supplier of woman’s active wear, three infringement notices for fines totally $39,960 in respect of advertising of its active wear.
+The Therapeutic Goods Administration (‘TGA’) issued Lorna Jane Pty Ltd, the manufacturer and supplier of woman’s active wear, three infringement notices for fines totalling $39,960 in respect of advertising of its active wear.
 The TGA alleged that Lorna Jane, by advertising its active wear as “Anti-Virus Activewear” protecting you against infectious diseases, like COVID -19 had represented its active wear as a therapeutic good and therefore was subject to the Therapeutic Goods Act, the regulations and Therapeutic Goods Advertising Code.
 Lorna Jane’s “Anti-Virus Activewear” was not on the Australian Register of Therapeutic Goods (‘ARTG’) and Lorna Jane had failed to seek approval from the TGA before making the alleged claims[i].

 ACCC takes Court action against Lorna Jane for Anti-Virus Activewear claims